Do Smart Bulbs Use Electricity When Off?

 Learn more: How to Sync LED lights with Music

-Tips for Minimizing Energy Usage of Smart Bulbs
+Effective Strategies for Reducing Energy Consumption of Smart Bulbs

 There are several steps you can take to minimize the energy usage of your smart bulbs: